San Michele in Isola: History of the monastery

 It is stated by Cornaro, that Camaldolese tradition holds that Saint Romuald, founder of the order, lived circa the year 1000 on this island, perhaps attracted by its insularity relative to the main islands of Venice.
 However, the first documentation we have is that a church dedicated to St Michael was granted in 1212 to the monastic order under the assent of the Bishops Marco Niccola and Buono Balbi.
 The church was consecrated in 1221 with attendance of Doge Pietro Ziani.

 The abbey at the site endured some tumults during the following centuries, most regarding dissents within the Camaldolese; however, it remained a major institution in Venice.
 The Camaldolese theologian Angelo Calogera resided in this monastery in 1716–1724.

 The monk and cartographer, Fra Mauro, known for his map of the world dating to 1450, was associated with the monastery.
-Placido Zurla, also a monk at San Michele, wrote an account of the map, titled Il Mappamondo di Fra Mauro.
-At San Michele, Placido was to befriend the fellow Camaldolese, Mauro Cappellari, who later became Pope Gregory XVI.
+Placido Zurla, also a monk at San Michele, wrote an account of the map, while his fellow Camaldolese and friend, Mauro Cappellari, later became Pope Gregory XVI.
 Others associated with the monastery include Pietro I Orseolo, Anselmo Costadoni, Gian Benedetto Mittarelli, and Pietro Delfino.

-In 1810 the monastery was suppressed by the Napoleonic armies during his occupation of the Veneto.
-The monks continued their communal existence as the faculty of a college, till that too was dissolved in 1814.
+In 1810 the monastery like others was suppressed by the Napoleonic armies during his occupation of the Veneto.
+The monks continued their communal existence as the faculty of a college, until that too was dissolved in 1814.
 The community then transferred to Padua.
 At that point, many of the remaining monastic buildings were demolished, and the land began being used as a cemetery.
 Among those buried in this cemetery are Ezra Pound and Igor Stravinsky.
 The church was managed for a time by an order of Padri Reformati.